MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

     }
     ```

-1. This example demonstrates use of `source_ingestion_time_from` in the backfill-by-move-extents option.
-Assume current time is `2020-01-01 03:00`.
-In the example below, table `DedupedT` is a deduped table of `T`.
-It includes all historical data, deduplicated, until `2020-01-01 00:00`.
-The following create command will use `DedupedT` for backfilling the materialized view, using move extents, and will also include all records in `T` that were ingested since `2020-01-01`:
+1. The following example demonstrates the use of the `source_ingestion_time_from` property in the backfill-by-move-extents option.
+Let's assume the current time is `2020-01-01 03:00`.
+In the example, table `DedupedT` is a deduped table of `T`.
+It includes all historical data, deduplicated until `2020-01-01 00:00`.
+The following `create` command uses `DedupedT` for backfilling the materialized view using the *move extents* method and will also include all records in `T` that were ingested since `2020-01-01`:

     <!-- csl -->
     ```kusto